2 simple steps for U.S. citizens overseas to vote from anywhere

-Fill out the Federal Post Card Application (FPCA) and send it to your election office by August 1 (or later depending on your state) for the General Election on November 3, 2020.
+Fill out the Federal Post Card Application (FPCA) and send it to your election office as soon as possible for the General Election on November 3, 2020.

 Find your state deadlines, election office’s contact and other helpful information at FVAP.gov.

 Your voting residence (the U.S. state or territory where you are registering to vote) is likely your legal residence or the U.S. address where you last resided.
 Here’s how to determine your voting residence.

 Using the FPCA ensures that your state will send your ballot to you at least 45 days before the election — a protection not guaranteed when using other forms.
 It’s a good idea to send in a new FPCA every January and each time you move.

 - California and Wisconsin – To register to vote, voter must mail or fax the FPCA.
 If already registered, voter can request a ballot by email, mail, or fax.